 What Athina lacks in modern finishes, it makes up in warmth and hospitality!
 It’s a quaint hotel on the seaside near Rethymno that oozes character.
 The cleanliness and spaciousness of the rooms are faultless, and the hosts go out of their way to welcome you.
 Prepare for freshly-squeezed orange juice and super-fast internet!

 Best Luxury Hotel in Crete – Scala de Faro

 In the midst of Chania’s old town is this precious boutique hotel, the best place to stay in Crete.
 Its combination of classic decor and stunning sea views is just breathtaking!
 The staff will expertly make you feel right at home, and there are delicious meals on the room-service menu.
 It’s the kind of place where you realize just how much comfort you were missing in life before you arrived!

 There are so many mountaintop monasteries and secret coves in Crete that it would take many trips to fully appreciate the island!
 Our Crete itinerary visits the three main towns in Crete: Chania, Rethymno, and Heraklion.
 If you’re spending 3 days in Crete, this is how we recommend spending your time. .

-The best way of getting around Crete is by car hire.
+The best way of getting around is by hiring a car in Crete.
 Although there are buses that run between all three towns, their schedules are not always reliable and it takes more time.
 You need to have your passport and credit card to hire a car.
 You’ll also need an International Drivers Permit, which you can easily get beforehand in your home country.